tgherzog/wbg-ogdtoolkit/en/technical-assistance.md

 integrates media practitioners into communities of practice with government and non-government stakeholders, who are working to improve the environment for free and open information, which will enhance government transparency and accountability as well as data-driven decision-making at all levels.

+* **Open Data for Social Accountability and Citizen Engagement.** This program supports opportunities to use Open Data initiatives to move beyond a focus on transparency, and towards the use of such initiatives by citizens in social accountability and citizen engagement approaches.
+Open Data for Social Accountability and Citizen Engagement collaborates with other Bank units to provide comprehensive support to Open Data initiatives at the country and project levels.
+Noteworthy examples include India, where Open Data-enabled citizen engagement solutions for rural development are being considered, and Nepal, where the gender-based violence hackathon was delivered.
+The program has also supported initiatives in Jamaica, Kyrgyz Republic, Nigeria, Russia and Rwanda.
+For more information, contact [skumagai@worldbank.org, or opengovdata@worldbank.org<mailto:opengovdata@worldbank.org>].